concentration in

 Student Activities

-The Students’ Academy of Nutrition and Dietetics (SAND) is one of more than 100 student organizations on campus.
-McNeese’s chapter of SAND makes it easy to meet other dietetics and nutrition majors, all while helping promote healthy eating and wellness in the community through a variety of events and service opportunities.
+The Student Academy of Nutrition and Dietetics (SAND) is one of more than 100 student organizations on campus.
+McNeese’s chapter of SAND makes it easy to meet other nutrition and dietetics majors, all while helping promote healthy eating and wellness in the community through a variety of events and service opportunities.

 Nutritional Counseling

 McNeese’s nutrition and dietetics program offers a number of ways to participate in opportunities to educate the local community on topics in nutrition.
-For example, undergraduate students have worked with local dietitians to present information at the Rouses Health Fair, provided healthy snacks to the Westlake Senior Center and offered free health services and workshops to McNeese students, faculty and staff.
+For example, undergraduate students have worked with local dietitians to present information at the Rouse’s Health Fair, at Second Harvest Food Bank’s Mobile Markets, and at Lake Charles Memorial Hospital’s annual Hearti Gras gala.
+We have also provided healthy snacks to the Westlake Senior Center and offered free health services and workshops to McNeese students, faculty, and staff throughout the years.

 Meat Production and Processing Center